rockthejvm/rockthejvm-site/src/content/articles/getting-started-with-scala-slick.md

 ## 8. Conclusion

 In this article, we looked at Slick and how we can execute different types of queries using it.
 We also introduced some advanced features using `slick-pg`.
-The sample code used in this article is available [in GitHub](https://github.com/rockthejvm/slick-demo).